 NHS Boards need to work in partnership with their domestic waste management contractor to understand the composition of domestic waste and the overall waste arisings for each waste type.
 This includes specifying clear reporting requirements in their domestic waste management contract.
-The new NHSScotland Domestic Waste Management Framework Contract will require the mandatory use edoc, the free-to-use Electronic Duty of Care, to ensure consistency in non-hazardous waste data reporting between waste management contractors and NHS Boards.
+The new NHSScotland Domestic Waste Management Framework Contract will require the mandatory use of edoc, the free-to-use Electronic Duty of Care, to ensure consistency in non-hazardous waste data reporting between waste management contractors and NHS Boards2.

 NHSScotland needs to set a baseline year from which to monitor waste management performance in the future.
 The Scottish Government selected 2011 as the baseline year to measure progress on the Making Things Last strategy.
 However it is felt that the 2011/12 eMART return has inconsistent data to be used as the baseline year for NHSScotland.
-Table 3 below outlines the selected baseline year for each waste type.
+Table 3 below outlines the selected baseline year suggested by the WMSG for each waste type.

 Waste type Baseline year

-Healthcare waste 2012/13
+Healthcare waste 2012/13 3

-Residual waste 2012/13
+Residual waste 2012/13 4

-Source segregated recyclables 2014/15
+Source segregated recyclables 2014/15 5

-Dry mixed recycling 2014/15
+Dry mixed recycling 2014/15 6

-Food waste 2016/17
+Food waste 2016/17 7